apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segmentmk.md

 periodically merged back to the root journal.
 Potential conflicts and resulting data loss or inconsistency caused by such merges can be avoided by always committing against the root journal.

-Temporary branches used for large commits are also recorded as journals.
-A new private journal document is created for each branch and kept around until the branch gets merged or discarded.
-Branch journals contain an update timestamp that needs to be periodically refreshed by the client to prevent the branch from expiring and being reclaimed by the garbage collector.

 The root node references stored in journals are used as the starting point for garbage collection.
 It is assumed that all content currently